To Be Watched By Rocks

 Take parking, for example.
 Just a few years ago, I could go to my nearest big city (Nashville) and park at a garage, walk up to the ticket printer, put in my info, swipe my card, and be done.
 Now, all those ticket printers are gone, replaced with a QR code printed on coroplast board with weather-resistant ink.
 Now, my phone is expected to be my portal to the parking system, which means I not only need a phone but one that can scan QR codes and input data into a webpage.
 So, if I want to go to Nashville, I now need a smartphone or I have to drive around until I find a parking lot that still allows me to park without one.
 In this regard I must now decide: Do I want to be tracked and have my data collected, effectively turning my existence into a monetization strategy for a series of companies and corporations, or do I want to be able to park my car in a garage?
 Just writing the words sounds like a ridiculous compromise, but this is the reality we live in.

+This has, despite my best efforts, made its way into my home.
 A couple of years ago, I was gifted a sous-vide for my kitchen.
 A lovely present from my father.
-I’d had one before which had buttons on the top to set the temperature, set the time, and a start/stop button, and it worked without issue.
+I’d had one before which had buttons on the top to set the temperature, buttons to set the time, and a start/stop button, and it worked without issue.
 This new one, however, has one button on top: a start/stop button.
 Everything else is expected to go through an app.
 I need an app to operate an appliance that sits in my cabinet.
 I can plug it in and put it in a pot, but until I provide data to their server, my water-warmer is a high-tech brick.
 That requirement to allow a server access to my data - then inherently provide it usage information - feels so intrusive and pointless.
 It is a purposely over-engineered product that will likely become non-functional long before its components stop working.
 As servers shut down and interest in the product wanes, the devices those servers supported also shut down.
 The companies that make products like these are well aware of this, but making the device destined to be trash means they can harvest and sell your data in the meantime.
 These devices become a means to track first and operate second, and the longevity of the product be damned.
 This is spyware as a feature.

 I do run my own server which uses a number of self-hosted websites that I can access from anywhere.
-I have a recipe site where I put all my recipes, and no one has access to it but me.
 I have a media server that allows me to watch movies and TV shows and listen to music, audiobooks, and podcasts without ever having to worry about the state of the company who hosts it - because there is no other company.
-I am detaching myself as much as possible, going so far as to buy a basic flip phone instead of carrying a smartphone.
-But I do recognize the limitations in our modern world as it pushes us more and more into a data-driven existence.
+There's a game emulator I run that allows me to connect from any web browser anywhere in the world and pick up on any game where I left off.
+I even have a recipe site where I put all my recipes so I don’t have to worry about shuffling paper around and getting ingredients all over them while cooking, and no one has access to it but me.
+I am detaching myself as much as possible, going so far as to prepare to buy a basic flip phone instead of carrying a smartphone.
+But these do come with work.
+I do put time and money into making these things possible, and I recognize how impractical this is for most people.
+For me, though, it’s a cost and time sink I’m willing to give.

 However, I often wonder how long this middle ground will remain viable.
-As the world moves toward mandatory biometric check-ins, proprietary "smart" infrastructure, and the total phasing out of analog alternatives, my flip phone and home server feel less like a solution and more like a temporary protest.
-We are rapidly approaching a point where "opting out" isn't just a social inconvenience, but a structural impossibility.
-I fear the day is coming when the rocks we’ve taught to think will finally refuse to think for us unless we agree to their Terms of Service first.
+As the world moves toward mandatory biometric check-ins, proprietary smart infrastructure, and the total phasing out of analog alternatives, my flip phone and home server feel less like a solution and more like a temporary protest.
+We are rapidly approaching a point where opting out isn't just a social inconvenience, but a structural impossibility.
+I fear the day is coming when the rocks we’ve taught to think will finally refuse to work for us unless we agree to their Terms of Service first.